blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **I want to** receive the Privacy Requests in a format that is compatible with my system

-**because** otherwise I cannot use blindnet devkit to for Privacy Request capture
+**because** otherwise I cannot use blindnet devkit for Privacy Request capture

 ### US-07-3-03